khanstark/hello-world/sample_themes/img/readme.txt

-conatins images used in the templates.
+conatains images used in the templates.